Guo-Xiaoqing/Guo-Xiaoqing.github.io/_pages/research.md

 ## *Learning to Simplify Sonography*

-> We develop deep learning methods utilizing real-world ultrasound scanning videos, audio, and probe movement data to simplify sonography.
+> Traditional free-hand ultrasound examinations require extensive clinical experience, expertise and are time-consuming.
+To simplify sonography, we develop deep learning methods utilizing real-world ultrasound scanning videos, audio, and probe movement data.
 Our goal is to offer real-time interpretation and navigation guidance for trainee sonographers, thereby reducing the learning curve and enhancing their confidence.
+For qualified sonographers, we aim to save their time by automating certain examination procedures.

 <img src="https://github.com/Guo-Xiaoqing/Guo-Xiaoqing.github.io/raw/master/images/IMG_7931.HEIC" width=50% height=50%>